-THE STATE HAMBUR FOR STATE AND ASSESSMENT OF STATE ASSESSMENT OF STATE AND ASSESSMENT OF STATE ASSESS was) it?"
+An example of how to handle crisis management involves Wendy's.
+After learning that a woman claimed she found a fingertip in a bowl of chili she bought at a Wendy's restaurant in San Jose, California, the company's public relations team responded quickly.
+Within a few days, the company announced that the finger didn't come from an employee or a supplier.
+Soon after, the police arrested the woman and charged her with attempted grand larceny for lying about how the finger got in her bowl of chili and trying to extort \$2.5 million from the company.
+But the crisis wasn't over for Wendy's.
+The incident was plastered all over the news as a grossed-out public sought an answer to the question, "Whose finger is (or was) it?"
 A \$100,000 reward was offered by Wendy's to anyone with information that would help the police answer this question.
 The challenge Wendy's faced was how to entice customers to return to its fifty San Francisco-area restaurants (where sales had plummeted) while keeping a low profile nationally.
 Wendy's accomplished this objective by giving out free milkshakes and discount coupons to customers in the affected regions and, to avoid calling attention to the missing finger, by making no changes in its national advertising.
-The crisis-management strategy worked and the story died down (though it flared up temporarily when the police arrested the woman's husband, who allegedly bought the finger from a coworker who had severed it in an accident months earlier).
-193
+The crisis-management strategy worked and the story died down (though it flared up temporarily when the police arrested the woman's husband, who allegedly bought the finger from a coworker who had severed it in an accident months earlier).[8]